Social Justice Action Team

 Social Justice Mission & History

-The mission of the Social Action Council is to illuminate opportunity, facilitate personal involvement, and inspire social action in the congregation and social justice in the community.
-The council encourages Society members to reach out to the larger community “to serve humanity in fellowship, that all may grow in harmony with the good.”
+The mission of the Social Justice Action Team (formerly the Social Action Council) is to illuminate opportunity, facilitate personal involvement, and inspire social action in the congregation and social justice in the community.
+The team encourages Society members to reach out to the larger community “to serve humanity in fellowship, that all may grow in harmony with the good.”

-The present Council provides opportunity for political and social involvement by providing the congregation with information on activities and programs in the community and sponsoring specific programs.
+The present team provides opportunity for political and social involvement by sharing information on activities and programs in the community and by sponsoring specific programs.

-One of the Social Action Council’s primary activities is to recommend organizations which will receive funds from our congregation members through the Third and Fifth Sunday collection program.
-This program, which started in 2007, raises money for worthy local (and sometimes national and international) non-profit organizations which help out people in need, in line with our second UU principle, “Justice, equity, and compassion in human relations.”
+One of the Social Justice Action Team’s primary activities is to recommend organizations to receive funds these Social Action Sunday collections.
+Social Action Sundays, which started in 2007, raises money for worthy local (and sometimes national and international) non-profit organizations which help out people in need, in keeping with our second UU principle: “Justice, equity, and compassion in human relations.”
 Through this program, UUSS has raised money for a whole host of organizations, including Planned Parenthood, Roots and Wisdom, Girls Inc., Bethesda House, Schenectady Home Furnishings, Schenectady Inner City Ministry, Lincoln Reading Mentors, the Capital District Community Loan Fund, the Pride Center of the Capital Region, Schenectady County Embraces Diversity, Things of My Very Own, and many more.

 Many members of the congregation have also contributed knitted and crocheted squares to be made into afghans.
 To date, four have been donated to residents at a local women’s shelter.

 Society members donate time and money through many other avenues.
 Their personal efforts also define their commitment to Unitarian Universalism’s principles.
-You do not have to be a member of the Social Action Council to come to social action events or to attend an SAC meeting — anyone is welcome to contribute!
+You do not have to be a member of the Social Justice Action Team to come to social action events or to attend our meetings — anyone is welcome to participate!

 - Most recent Social Justice Announcements & News